IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 How do I become a member of the IO-Link Community?

-- Step 1: Membership in PI (PROFIBUS & PROFINET International) is a prerequisite for joining the IO-Link Community.
+- Step 1: Membership in PI (PROFIBUS & PROFINET International) – this is a prerequisite for the IO-Link Community.
 PI charges an annual membership fee.
 More information: profibus.com/pi-organization/regional-pi-associations

-- Step 2: Written confirmation of the IO-Link Community Rules (rules available as a download).
+- Step 2: Written confirmation of the IO-Link Community Rules (rulebook available for download).

-- Step 3: Request a starter kit from: info@io-link.com
+- Step 3: Request starter package at: info@io-link.com

 Can I market IO-Link products without becoming a member?

 Yes.
-The IO-Link Community offers a licensing option: individual products can be licensed and marketed under the IO-Link label without a full membership.
+The IO-Link Community offers a licensing option: Individual products can be licensed and marketed under the IO-Link label without full membership.

 Contact for further information: